 Instructions

-- Preheat the oven to 350 degress F. Place the lamb shanks on a sheet pan and season generously with kosher salt and freshly ground black pepper.
+- Place the lamb shanks on a sheet pan and season generously with kosher salt and freshly ground black pepper.

 - While the lamb sears, tie the sprigs of thyme and rosemary together in a bundle with kitchen twine.
 Peel the garlic cloves and use the side of a good chef's knife to smash them, then set aside.
 Cut the onion into thick slices.
 (See note.)